-A judge for division, district, and international preliminary contests may be appointed from a Society affiliated barbershop organization or from Harmony Incorporated provided that such judge has been awarded a certificate of completion from the most recent Society Judges Category School.
+A judge for division, district, and international preliminary contests may be appointed from a Society affiliated barbershop organization or from Harmony Incorporated.
 This is the case whether a judge from the Official Register of Certified Judges and Contest Administrators is not available, must be replaced after being appointed or, even though a certified judge may indicate availability for a contest, should time constraints, financial considerations or other mitigating circumstances prevail.
 All such appointments are subject to approval by the Society Contest and Judging Committee through its chairman.